What we like:

 RISE has a relatively quick and easy three-step application process that can be done online.
 Decisions are typically instant, and as long as the loan is processed and approved before 6 p.m.
 ET, borrowers may anticipate funds in their account by the next business day.

-To apply, applicants must live in a state serviced by RISE (detailed below) and be able to provide basic personal information, show proof of a valid checking account and regular source of income, and have a working email address.
+To apply, applicants must live in a state serviced by RISE (detailed in the Cons section below) and be able to provide basic personal information, show proof of a valid checking account and regular source of income, and have a working email address.

-Though the rates and terms are dependent on a variety of factors, including the applicant’s credit score, RISE does not specify a minimum credit score, though the average borrower has a credit score around 570.
+Though the rates and terms are dependent on a variety of factors, including the applicant’s credit score, RISE does not specify a minimum credit score, though the average borrower has a credit score of around 570.

 Rates & Terms

 RISE advertises loan amounts between $500 and $5,000 with annual percentage rates (APRs) between 36% and 299%, but all loans are subject to state laws, and therefore, the loan rates and terms vary from state to state.

 Consumers who are interested in a RISE loan should consult the “What It Costs” page to determine the availability, rates, and terms available in their state.

 Pros & Cons

 - Lenient credit requirements are typically what draw most consumers towards this product.
 It is much easier to qualify for a RISE loan as compared to other lenders.

 - The “Progress to Better Rates” program rewards borrowers for making on-time monthly payments.
 Under this program, some borrowers may be able to secure lower rates over the course of the loan if they make regular, on-time payments.